Setting up your Microblading Studio with All the Supplies Needed

 You will also need bibs to put over your tray and so I will list them below also (I prefer the black ones because they look totally badass, but the color is just a preference.
 Do not be afraid of the high bib count as you will go through them like oreo cookies.

 Let us talk about lighting, a HUGE essential to your success.
 Not only a good light source aids you in capturing incredible pictures, but it will also shine light onto your work area without the need to overwork and strain your eyes.
-We use ring lights is our main source of light during the procedure and for client before and after pictures.
+We use ring lights is our main source of light during the procedure and for clients before and after pictures.
 The market is saturated with ring lights, we have tried a variety of different ones and we have concluded that the following is the best investment choice for the money.
 You might consider getting a flexible arm for the light HERE.

 What we love about this is the sturdiness of it.
 We have had ringlight fall onto clients (not the best feeling).
 SO yeah, stick with this one unless you know of a better one than please share, but first buy this.
 We LOVE it and it is SUPER bright, and you can adjust the color to your needs.